 Doctrines

-In administrative proceedings, due process is satisfied when parties are given fair and reasonable opportunity to explain their side of the controversy, as the essence of due process is the opportunity to be heard.
+- "The requirements of due process in an administrative context are satisfied when the parties are afforded fair and reasonable opportunity to explain their respective sides of the controversy, for the essence of due process is an opportunity to be heard."

 Precedents Cited

-Ticzon v.
-Video Post Manila, Inc. [G.R.
-No. 136342, June 15, 2000] was referenced to establish that the lifetime of a writ of preliminary injunction is co-extensive with the duration of the act sought to be prohibited.
+- Ticzon v.
+Video Post Manila, Inc. — Cited for the principle that the lifetime of a writ of preliminary injunction is co-extensive with the duration of the act sought to be prohibited.
+This supported the finding that the injunction became moot.